 Moroccan Cross is an excellent choice if you're going for a traditional patterned vibe.
 Interesting in their own right, they look stunning with a high variation glaze on top.
-This technique creates an organic and subtle pattern from the handmade process and the brush strokes of the Tile Elf's hand.
+This technique creates an organic and subtle geometric pattern tile from the handmade process and the brush strokes of the Tile Elf's hand.
 Intrigued by our glazes?
 Check out this fascinating blog about our tile colors - AKA glazes.

 5. Bold Colors

 Accentuate the shapes of your pattern by using bold colors.
 Whether you want a specific pattern or something with unique color placement, we can make it happen!
 This modern concept will quickly make the tile the focal point for the room.
-Shape the rest of your interior around your tile and all other design elements will simply fall into place.
+Shape the rest of your interior around your modern patterned tile and all other design elements will simply fall into place.